-WHEREAS, in accordance with 36 C.F.R. § 800.2(d)(3), the public has been provided with information about the Undertaking and its potential for effects on historic properties through the National Environmental Policy Act (NEPA) public scoping process for the proposed LOP procedures which have included a public comment period from March 22, 2021 through April, 21, 2021; a second public comment period that corresponded with the release of the draft NEPA document from June 21 2022 through August 20, 2022; three public meetings held during the public comment period (two on July 7, 2022 and one on July 12, 2022); presentation at the EPA Regional Tribal Operations Committee meeting April 26, 2022; multiple public and community meetings held from December 2019 through August 2022 regarding the SSMP 10-Year Plan; and at the annual State of California Water Resources Control Board workshops, March 19, 2019, August 19, 2020, April 7, 2021, April 20, 2022, and May 16-17, 2023; and a thirty (30)-day public review period for the draft Programmatic Agreement from April 19, 2024 through May 20, 2024; and the public's views have been sought and considered; and
+WHEREAS, in accordance with 36 C.F.R. § 800.2(d)(3), the public has been provided with information about the Undertaking and its potential for effects on historic properties through the National Environmental Policy Act (NEPA) public scoping process for the proposed LOP procedures which have included a public comment period from March 22, 2021 through April, 21, 2021; a second public comment period that corresponded with the release of the draft NEPA document from June 21 2022 through August 20, 2022; three public meetings held during the public comment period (two on July 7, 2022 and one on July 12, 2022); presentation at the U.S. Environmental Protection Agency (EPA) Regional Tribal Operations Committee meeting April 26, 2022; multiple public and community meetings held from December 2019 through August 2022 regarding the SSMP 10-Year Plan; and at the annual State of California Water Resources Control Board workshops, March 19, 2019, August 19, 2020, April 7, 2021, April 20, 2022, and May 16-17, 2023; and a thirty (30)- day public review period for the draft PA from April 19, 2024 through May 20, 2024; and the public's views have been sought and considered; and

-WHEREAS, it is the intent of the Corps, the SHPO, the ACHP, the Torres Martinez, and Cooperating Agencies to provide for uniform streamlined Section 106 compliance and to address cumulative effects to historic properties through the implementation of this PA; and
+WHEREAS, it is the intent of the Signatories to provide for uniform streamlined Section 106 compliance and to address cumulative effects to historic properties through the implementation of this PA; and